jwncoexists/bloc-jams/README.md

 ## bloc-jams

-A music player developed with NodeJS, AngularJS, Bower, HTML5, CSS, SASS.
+A music player application developed with NodeJS, AngularJS, Bower, HTML5, CSS, SASS.

 ## Getting started
 * Install (if you don't have them):